opynfinance/GammaProtocol/docs/contracts-documentation/OtokenFactory.md

 SPDX-License-Identifier: UNLICENSED

-Create new otokens and keep track of all created tokens.
+Create new oTokens and keep track of all created tokens

 Calculate contract address before each creation with CREATE2

-and deploy eip-1167 minimal proxies for otoken logic contract.
+and deploy eip-1167 minimal proxies for oToken logic contract

 ## Functions: